smapiot/piral/docs/specs/feed-api-specification.md

 ### Publishing Pilets (Service Facing)

 A pilet feed service must provide an endpoint for publishing a pilet.
 By default, `/api/v1/pilet` is used.
-However, the exact path can be also adjusted as required to fit into an existing API / endpoint design.
+However, the exact path can be also adjusted as required to fit into an existing API/endpoint design.

 #### Endpoint